wingyintang/LLSIF_simulator/LLPractice/readme.md

 5. <s>Whether the note is parallel has been provided.</s><br>
 6. <s>Audiofile is actually referring to the live_id, not the audio filename.</s>

-<b>The JSON file has no more a TRUE JSON file but an encrypted binary file (MAYBE in order to prevent others to use their maps)</b>
+<b>The JSON file has no more been a TRUE JSON file but an encrypted binary file (MAYBE in order to prevent others to use their maps)</b>

 The site:
 -